• Skip to primary navigation

 1 - Toast & Cottage Cheese

-Adding it with different breakfast items is one option.
+Adding it with different breakfast items is one option - try the same approach used for Camembert on toast pairing ideas.

 You can incorporate some Cottage cheese on a piece of toast and enjoy it with french fries and berries.